pb99u069/cardano-api-documentation/examples/mintTx.md

                  -> TxMintValue build era
 ```

-this is done with the `createTxMintValue` function.

-Once we have the value for the `txIns` field of the transaction body content, we can proceed as in the `payToScript.md` example.
+Once we have the value for the `txMintValue` field of the transaction body content, we can proceed as in the `payToScript.md` example.
 Apart from running the minting script instead of the validator script, the balancing phase of the transaction building is identical, and same goes for signing and submitting the transaction.

 ```bash
 cardano-cli transaction build \